top of page

 Falling in Love With Aussies and Poodles

 Part of that herd included a Mini Aussie we bought from a farm for $100.
 My entire family fell in love with her.
 Naturally, I wanted to continue that love story, so I bought my first Mini American Shepherd (Mini Aussie) with the goal of breeding Aussiedoodles for sale.
+When she was about six months old, I brought home my first Mini Poodle boy — the perfect partner for her someday.
+But this time, I wanted to do everything the right way.

 Discovering Responsible Breeding and Health Testing